BoYuanVisionary/inference-on-LLMs/CTG.md

 PiLM leverages reinforcement learning to utilize black box tools directly, adjusting the latent state to control text generation.
 However, performing backpropagation during the inference phase is time-consuming for PiLM.
 By replacing backpropagation with a simple regression model, PiLM can achieve an inference time comparable to that of the original LLM. ![](https://img.shields.io/badge/NAACL-orange)

+(I don't include papers accepted into the finding of NLP conferences)